tnichols217/notes/AIQS 100/Argumentative Paper/Draft.md

-In both Marjane Satrapi's *Persepolis* and Thi Bui's *The Best We Could Do*, identity is a key
+In both Marjane Satrapi's *Persepolis* and Thi Bui's *The Best We Could Do*, their change in identity throughout their stories is a key theme that is strongly influenced by multiple factors within their lives